Are you looking to spring clean your business over the next few weeks?

 You could complete incomplete paperwork, shred paperwork, or finish that filing.

 And remember, you don’t necessarily have to complete these tasks yourself; you can delegate tasks to a more suited individual on your team.
+Doing so is any easy way to refresh your schedule and gain some time back for yourself.

-Dry out ideas, projects, and assignments.
+Dry out ideas, projects, and assignments

 While taking physical action is a given in today’s busy world, sometimes not taking any action can be the next best choice.